Latest Information Regarding COVID-19

 While you’re keeping 6 feet of distance between yourself and other pet owners, be sure to give your pet equal distance from other animals.
 The Centers for Disease Control and Prevention now recommends pet owners keep their dogs, cats and hamsters from close contact with other animals after two domestic cats in New York tested positive for the virus.

-The CDC says in the updated advisory that "based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
+The CDC says in the updated advisory "Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
 We are still learning about this virus, but it appears that it can spread from people to animals in some situations".

 The public is still able to conduct Village business by phone (847.639.0003) or by visiting the Village’s website at www.caryillinois.com.
 The following popular services can be done online and/or over the phone: